When To Use Amazon EC2 t1.Micro Instances

-Lets take a look at how Amazon EC2 t1.micro instances generally work so that we can understand how to apply them.
+Lets take a look at how Amazon EC2 t1.micro instances work so that we can understand when to use them.
 By the end of reading this you should have a clear view of the instance’s behavior so you can understand its performance.

 Amazon Web Services EC2 t1.micro instances provide a small amount of consistent CPU resources and allow you to increase CPU capacity in short bursts when additional cycles are available.
 They are well suited for lower throughput applications and web sites that require additional compute cycles periodically.